krishnadale007/aws-homwork/README.md

 Dynamic web pages are writhn in languages such as: CGI, AJAX, ASP, ASP.NET, etc.
 Dynamic web pages contains application program for different services.
 ====================================.========================================================================================================
-What are the naming rules ?
+16.What are the naming rules ?
 ans;-Bucket names must be between 3 (min) and 63 (max) characters long.
 Bucket names can consist only of lowercase letters, numbers, dots (.), and hyphens (-).
 Bucket names must begin and end with a letter or number.